Shawn-Nichol/BlueTeam/BTL 1/Exam Prep/Splunk.md

 - 624 - new user created
 - 4624 - User successfully logged on
 - 4625 - ASccount failed to log on
 - 4672 - Special Logon, admin logs onto the system.
+- 4634 - Logoff

 # Start Splunk